viam-labs/modular-filter-examples/README.md

 # modular-filter-examples

 Examples for creating modular components that filter data capture.
 This repo contains code for:
-* A modular camera that filters camera data capture, in both go and python.
+* A modular camera that filters camera data capture, in both go (`colorfilter` directory) and python (`pycolorfilter` directory).
 Configuring data capture on this component only keeps the data captured on the underlying camera if the vision service detects a certain color in the captured image.
-* A modular sensor that that filters ultrasonic sensor capture, in go.
+* A modular sensor that that filters ultrasonic sensor capture, in go (`sensorfilter` directory).
 Configuring data capture on this component only keeps data captured on the underlying sensor if there is a significant change in distance readings.

 ## Usage